WeblateOrg/weblate/docs/wlc.rst

 Subcommands
 -----------

-Currently following subcommands are available:
+Currently the following subcommands are available:

 .. option:: version